Tenzijn/databases-cohort46/Week3/assignment/Exercise1.md

 1. What columns violate 1NF?

    - `food_code` and `food_description` violate 1NF.
 They are repeating groups and should be extracted to a separate table.
+   - `venue_code` and `venue_description` violate 1NF.
+They are repeating groups and should be extracted to a separate table.

 2. What entities do you recognize that could be extracted?